 If you would like to read more about putting impact factors and geek out over putter set-up, read this article.
 However, the short story is keep your wrists firm and stable, not rigid, but firm and stable.

 The following putting drill will help you do this.
 It is a drill gifted to me by a fellow golf pro and friend; Ian Taylor.
-It’s a variation of the claw grip, but I find it’s a great putting drill which allows you to feel how much your wrists flex during your putting stroke.
+It’s a variation of the claw grip, but I find it’s a great putting drill that allows you to feel how much your wrists flex during your putting stroke.

-That drill concludes how to start your putts on line.
+That drill concludes how to start your putts online.
 Follow these steps above and you will refine your putting strike, accuracy and lower your putting average.

-Now let’s move onto pace control.
+Now let’s move onto pace control and green reading.

 How to putt – controlling pace